-Trimble's UK Slavery Statement
+Trimble's UK Slavery Statement 2018

-Trimble is a truly global company with operations in over 35 countries and 8500 employees.
+Trimble is a truly global company with operations in over 35 countries and 11,000 employees.

 Trimble is committed to ensuring that it complies with the Modern Slavery Act 2015 and to eradicating the risk of fostering slavery in our supply chain.

 Trimble requires its suppliers, vendors, and contract manufacturers to fully comply with local and national laws where Trimble does business.
 Trimble has its own Supplier Code of Conduct which requires an authorized member of the supplier to observe and execute the code.
-The Supplier Code of Conduct, along with Trimble’s Code of Conduct, set standards for its company, suppliers, and partners.
+The Supplier Code of Conduct, along with Trimble’s Code of Conduct, sets standards for its employees, suppliers, and partners.

 Management within Trimble’s supply chain decides whether to ask a supplier to perform and share the results of an assessment and/or audit.
 This decision may be based on varying criteria, such as specific spend, country specific requirements and risk analysis.
-Assessing and managing risk within the supply chain includes, but not limited to, risk by country, by sector, or by transaction.
+Assessing and managing risk within the supply chain includes, but is not limited to, risk by country, by sector, or by transaction.
 New business partnerships or relationships are also included in the risk assessment.